-AICs at our jail have access to Securus, an outside telephone service provider offering prepaid phone accounts at a lower per-minute cost than regular collect calls.
-Securus offers accounts for a specific phone number or a specific AIC.
+AICs at our jail have access to Viapath, an outside telephone service provider offering prepaid phone accounts at a lower per-minute cost than regular collect calls.
+Viapath offers accounts for a specific phone number or a specific AIC.
 AIC's prepaid accounts allow an AIC to place collect calls to any unblocked phone number.

-For more information, please get in touch with Securus by phone or online.
+For more information, please get in touch with Viapath.
 AICs can purchase prepaid phone time using funds in their account through the jail commissary.

 If you have questions about the jail that do not involve phone services, please contact us at (503) 846-2600.